brickbazooka9/Entrepreneur_CW1/README.md

 ## Product

 ### Product Overview
 XYZ is an **AI-driven real estate analytics and investment platform** that uses real-time data analytics, predictive modeling, and immersive VR/AR technologies to transform property discovery, valuation, and investment.
-It is designed for real estate investors, agents, and homebuyers and addresses core industry challenges like time-consuming research, outdated information, and hidden risks—by offering fast hyperlocal insights (such as crime statistics, flood risks, and zoning changes) and personalized suggestions.
+It is designed for real estate investors, agents, and homebuyers and addresses core industry challenges like time-consuming research, outdated information, and hidden risks by offering fast hyperlocal insights (such as crime statistics, flood risks, and zoning changes) and personalized suggestions.

 #### What are the customer needs that you hope to satisfy (pains & gains)?